Paris Shand

-Paris Xavier Shand (born May 7, 2001) is a Canadian professional football defensive end.
+Paris Xavier Shand (born May 7, 2001) is a Canadian professional football defensive end for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football for the Arizona Wildcats and LSU Tigers.

 Early life

 Shand grew up in Toronto, Ontario, Canada, where he was part of the Canada national under-16 basketball team that won a silver medal at the 2017 FIBA Under-16 Americas Championship in Argentina.
 He also won a silver medal in the shot put in the Ontario Federation of School Athletic Associations.
 Shand moved to Windsor, Connecticut, and attended Loomis Chaffee School playing for head coach Jeff Moore.
 Coming out of high school, he was rated as a three-star recruit and committed to play college football for the Arizona Wildcats.